GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 path to a custom configuration file.
 This file will overwrite the configuration file on the target VM.

-For more information please see [Configuring the Monitoring Agent](https://cloud.google.com/monitoring/agent/configuration), [Configuring the Logging Agent](https://cloud.google.com/logging/docs/agent/configuration?hl=en#configure)
+For more information, please see [Configuring the Monitoring Agent](https://cloud.google.com/monitoring/agent/configuration), [Configuring the Logging Agent](https://cloud.google.com/logging/docs/agent/configuration?hl=en#configure)